- Fellowship - UT Southwestern Medical Center (1994-1998), Cardiology

 Biography

-She earned her medical degree with first-class honors at Chulalongkorn University in Bangkok, Thailand.
-Dr. Vongpatanasin then completed her internship and residency in internal medicine and a fellowship in cardiology, all at UT Southwestern.
+Dr. Vongpatanasin earned her medical degree with first-class honors at Chulalongkorn University in Bangkok, Thailand.
+She then completed her internal medicine residency training at UT Southwestern, where she also obtained advanced training through a fellowship program in cardiology.

 Among the recognition and awards Dr. Vongpatanasin has received for her work are the William F. Keating Career Development Award for Hypertension and Peripheral Vascular Disease and the International Award of Excellence in Published Clinical Research from the Endocrine Society.
 In 2010 she was named the Norman and Audrey Kaplan Chair in Hypertension Research at UT Southwestern Medical School.